BigBotherLinux/calamares-nixos-extensions/README.md

      SPDX-License-Identifier: CC0-1.0
 -->

-# Calamares Branding and Modules for NixOS
+# Calamares Branding and Modules for BigBother

+A fork that has flake support, and a lot of stupid changes spesifically made for the distro BigBother.

 ## Modules